AlexeiLisitsyn/Cross_The_Road_Game/README.md

 The app have some possibilities:
   - Auto-spawn turtles(cars) with different colors
-  - One direction(for difficulty) move turtle.
+  - One direction(for difficulty) move of turtle.
   - Score level
   - Increasing the speed of turtles(cars)